cmdruid/docker-workshop/04-cln-demo/slides/07-polar.md

-# Working with Polar
+# Intro to Polar

 Polar is a docker-based tool for creating a simulated lightning network.

-* Spin up multiple nodes and connect them with the click of a button.
+* Spin up multiple nodes and connect them.

-* Supports the three main implementations (LND, CLN, and Eclair).
+* Supports LND, CLN, and Eclair nodes.

-* Slick UI for easily opening and funding channels between nodes.
+* Slick UI to open and fund channels between nodes.

-* We can connect our node to the polar network and test against other nodes.
+* Setup a test network in minutes!

 Download the Polar software here: https://lightningpolar.com